-The Faculty consists of five Schools: Civil Engineering, Electrical Engineering and Computer Science, Mechanical and Industrial Engineering, Nuclear Engineering, Surveying and the Centre for Biomedical Engineering.
-In addition, the Faculty of Engineering has joined with the Faculty of Applied Science in establishing the Centre for Remote Sensing.
+The Faculty consists the Schools of Civil Engineering, Electrical Engineering and Computer Science, Mechanical and Industrial Engineering, Nuclear Engineering, Surveying and the Centres for Biomedical Engineering and Remote Sensing.

 The School of Civil Engineering consists of five departments: Civil Engineering Materials, Engineering Construction and Management, Structural Engineering, Transport Engineering and Water Engineering.
-The School conducts both part-time and full-time undergraduate courses in Civil Engineering.
-In addition, the School conducts graduate courses and carries out graduate research programs in many fields.